 The terrain is steep, the forest is thick and you will get a full-on exercise before you even reach the gorillas.
 The porters are used to the terrain, and the money you give them goes directly toward helping them and their families.

 Related article: Safari Tipping guidelines for Uganda & East Africa

 This can include a wide range of items depending on the length of the trip like a toothbrush, toothpaste, biodegradable soap, and wet wipes for maintaining personal hygiene.

 On the real day when you are going to see the gorillas, it is good to have some items just in case.
 We recommend carrying some tissue paper in case you need to ease yourself while you are still deep in the forest.

 As we have already said, gorilla trekking is not a quick walk and you will get tired.
 Having a snack or two can help energize you and keep your sugar levels and spirits high.

 Bring any personal medications you may require, along with a basic first aid kit containing bandages, antiseptic wipes, pain relievers, and any specific medications you might need.

-A packing list ensures you have everything you need to fully enjoy your trip or activity.
+This gorillas trekking packing list is meant to ensure that you have everything you need to fully enjoy your gorilla tracking trip.
 When you’re adequately prepared, you can focus on making memories, experiencing new things, and immersing yourself in the moment.